-- Minimum of 1-5 years construction experience is preferred.
+- Minimum of 5-10 years of commercial construction experience.

-- Experience in commercial office, industrial, and/or mixed-use projects is preferred.
+- Experience in commercial office, industrial, and/or mixed-use projects.

 - Bachelor of Science in Construction Management, equivalent specialty degree, or equivalent experience working for a General Contractor or related Specialty Trade Contractor is preferred.

 - Possess the willingness to work on-site in various weather conditions to adhere to the construction schedule.

 - Schedule that conforms to the required on-site work environment and work hours required to successfully complete a project on time.

 - High level of knowledge in building construction, means and methods, scheduling, cost and quality control, and reading and interpretation of construction drawings and specifications.

 - High level of experience in both site and infrastructure work and building shell and tenant improvement construction is preferred.